 One of the things you will become aware of quite early on in your training is that learning about counselling is not an entirely theoretical exercise.
-On the contrary, there is a substantial element of personal development which is integral to all training programmes.
+On the contrary, there is a substantial element of personal development that is integral to all training programmes.
 What this means in practice is that a great deal of what you learn throughout the course will be 'experiential' in nature.
-From the very beginning you will probably think much more about yourself, the experiences you have had, the opinions you hold, the prejudices of which you were previously unaware, your relationships of the past and present, and indeed any other significant factors of your personal and professional life.
-This experience is both rewarding and challenging and no doubt your trainer/teacher will discuss it with the group.
+From the very beginning you will probably think much more about yourself, the experiences you have had, the opinions you hold, the prejudices of which you were previously unaware, your past and present relationships and, indeed, any other significant factors of your personal and professional life.
+This experience is both rewarding and challenging, and no doubt your trainer or trainers will discuss it with the group.
 Your teacher or trainer may also establish a contract or working agreement with group members, and when this is the case a number of important 'ground rules' may form part of it.
-These ground rules obviously vary from one training establishment to another, but there are certain areas which are common to most of them.
+These ground rules obviously vary from one training establishment to another, but certain areas are common to most of them.
 Once these rules have been discussed and agreed upon, group members tend to acquire a much clearer view of course structure and objectives.
-Areas which are usually discussed at the beginning of each course include the following:
+Areas that are usually discussed at the beginning of each course include the following:

-- administrative details, course structure and dates of course breaks - details about placements and supervision - methods of teaching, learning and assessment criteria - the role of the trainer/teacher - guidelines relating to confidentiality - guidelines about the use of personal experience for skills practice and discussion - attendance and time keeping - keeping a diary or journal - the importance of listening to what others say - the need to respect views expressed by other group members.
+- administrative details, course structure and dates of course breaks - details about placements and supervision - methods of teaching, learning and assessment criteria - the role of the trainer or teacher - guidelines relating to confidentiality - guidelines about the use of personal experience for skills practice and discussion - attendance and timekeeping - keeping a diary or journal - the importance of listening to what others say - the need to respect views expressed by other group members.